apache/pekko/docs/src/main/paradox/typed/interaction-patterns.md

 Many interactions between actors require one or more response message being sent back from the receiving actor.
 A response message can be a result of a query, some form of acknowledgment that the message was received and processed or events that the request subscribed to.

-In Akka the recipient of responses has to be encoded as a field in the message itself, which the recipient can then use to send (tell) a response back.
+In Pekko the recipient of responses has to be encoded as a field in the message itself, which the recipient can then use to send (tell) a response back.

 **Example:**